 “The salvage operation was outside of the authority of the Marine Unit,” the suit says, alleging that commercial salvage operators were better equipped to handle the tricky and dangerous job.

-BPD did not inform the Maryland Department of the Environment or the Coast Guard of the oil spill, the suit says.
+BPD did not inform the Maryland Department of Natural Resources or the Coast Guard of the oil spill, the suit says.

 The operation went badly, according to the lawsuit.
 Early on, the police impaled the vessel on a piling, pinning it in place and causing it to leak gas and oil into the harbor.